Use text styles in Keynote on iPad

 Paragraph styles and character styles are sets of attributes — like a font size and colour — that determine how text looks.
 Using text styles helps you keep text formatting consistent throughout your presentation.
 For example, when you apply the paragraph style Heading to text, that text automatically matches other headings that use that style.

-Paragraph styles apply to all the text in a paragraph, while character styles apply only to a selected word or character.
+Paragraph styles apply to all of the text in a paragraph, while character styles apply only to a selected word or character.
 A paragraph style may contain multiple character styles within it.

 Every Keynote theme includes pre-designed text styles.
 When you replace placeholder text, your content uses that paragraph style and any character styles it contains.
 You can add your own text styles, modify existing styles and delete any you don’t want to keep.
 Any changes you make to styles affect only the presentation where you changed them.